harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

             });
     }

-Test method also written using **async/await** pattern since calling method is async.
-We called CreatePerson method, then checked if given person is in the database. **UsingDbContext** method is a helper method of **AppTestBase** class (which we inherited this unit test class from).
+The test method is also written using the **async/await** pattern since the calling method is async.
+Next, we called the CreatePerson method, then checked if the provided person is in the database.
+The **UsingDbContext** method is a helper method of **AppTestBase** class (which we inherited this unit test class from).
 It's used to easily get a reference to DbContext and use it directly to perform database operations.

 This method successfully works since all required fields are supplied.
 Let's try to create a test for **invalid arguments**: